 When you select a species of bamboo for your landscape, one of the most important criteria is always going to be the climate.
 Most gardeners who want to grow bamboo in North America will look for temperate varieties.
 There are, after all, dozens if not hundreds of bamboo species that can tolerate sub-freezing temperatures.
 Whether it’s in zone 8 that seldom dips below freezing, or up in Canada where it can get minus 10 or 20º F, there’s a bamboo for nearly everyone.
-But if you’re growing bamboo in the humid heat of Florida or the Deep South, you are open to whole jungly world of tropical bamboo.
+But if you’re growing bamboo in the humid heat of Florida or the Deep South, you are open to a whole jungly world of tropical bamboo.

 Florida, Alabama and other parts of the Deep South have some of the best bamboo growing conditions in North America.
 Tropical species that would languish or die in climates where the temperature commonly falls below 30º F can serve as spectacular specimen plants down in zones 9 and 10.
 These tropical bamboos include some of the most stunning and impressive species, the kind that can turn vibrant colors and grow several inches in diameter.

 You don’t need to live in a subtropical climate to grow bamboo.
 But there’s a bounty of clumping bamboos that can only thrive in a warm, humid climate with little or no chance of frost.
 In the following article, we’ll look more closely at those climates and growing conditions, and examine some of the most interesting and appealing bamboo species for those parts of the country.

 Tropical bamboo is a loose term that can refer to a great variety of bamboo genera, but they typically have clumping root systems and little tolerance for cold and frost.
 These are distinct from temperate bamboos, which mostly have running rhizomes and tend to be much more cold hardy.